pantaluna/esp32_hcsr501_pir_sensor_using_lib/README.md

 ## Running the example
-- Run `make menuconfig` and modify for example the GPIO PIN# that you want to use.
+- Run `make menuconfig` and modify for example the GPIO PIN# that you want to use (section "Project Configuration").
 - Run `make flash monitor` to build and upload the example to your board and connect to its serial terminal.

 ## Reference: the ESP32 MJD Starter Kit SDK